-The approval of a Petition for Reinstatement for Financial Aid places a student on probation with the Financial Aid Office.
-An approved petition will state the terms of the probation semester and the specific conditions that apply.
-During this probation period. a student is eligible to receive financial aid.
-At the conclusion of the probation semester, if the student has not met cumulative satisfactory academic progress minimum standards but has met the conditions of the approved petition, the student will automatically have the probation extended for the next term(s) of enrollment.
+The approval of a Petition for Reinstatement for Financial Aid places a student on probation for one semester with the Financial Aid Office.
+The approved petition will state the terms of the petition and the specific conditions that apply.
+During the probation period, a student is eligible to receive financial aid.
+However, a student on an approved petition must meet the conditions of the approved petition and academic plan to be continued on financial aid for more than one semester.

 Neither paying for their own classes nor sitting out a period of time is sufficient in and of itself to re-establish a student's financial aid eligibility.
 Students may have their financial aid eligibility reinstated by again meeting the cumulative GPA and percent completion requirements.
-If a student who is not meeting satisfactory academic progress has a late grade recorded or receives a grade change at any time during the academic term, the student should contact the Financial Aid Office to check his/her financial aid eliaibility.
+If a student who is not meeting satisfactory academic progress has a late grade recorded or receives a grade change at any time during the academic term, the student should contact the Financial Aid Office to check his/her financial aid eligibility.

 VIII.
 ADDITIONAL ELEMENTS

-- Δ Treatment of grades: In the percentage completion calculation, grades of A, B, C, D, P, or S are considered attempted and successfully completed grades.
-Grades of F, FN, FW, I, IP, N, NC, NP, NR, W, or Z (no grade) are considered attempted but not successfully completed. - B. Academic Amnesty/GPA Adjustment for Returning Students: Academic Amnesty and Grade Point Average (GPA) Adjustments are not available for financial aid recipients.
-All attempted credits are counted in financial aid satisfactory academic progress. - C. Audited Courses: Audited courses (AU grade) will not be funded by financial aid and are not included in any financial aid satisfactory academic progress measurements. - D. Consortium Credits: Credits for which financial aid is received under a consortium agreement will be included in cumulative GPA, completion percentage, and maximum time frame calculations. - Ε. College Readiness/Remedial/Developmental Credits: All remedial/developmental courses are included when determining satisfactory academic progress for GPA and completion percentage.
-Up to 30 remedial credits shall be omitted when determining maximum time frame. - F. Repeated Credits: Upon submission of the repeat form to the Registrar, only the highest repeated grade will be counted toward the cumulative GPA measurement.
+A. Treatment of Grades: In the percentage completion calculation, grades of A, B, C, D, P, or S are considered attempted and successfully completed grades.
+Grades of F, FN, FW, I, IP, N, NC, NP, NR, W, or Z (no grade) are considered attempted but not successfully completed.
+It is the student's responsibility to notify the Financial Aid Office if a course is completed and/or a grade is changed after the semester.
+At that time, the Financial Aid Office will review the student's academic standing.

+- B. Academic Amnesty/GPA Adjustment for Returning Students: Academic Amnesty and Grade Point Average (GPA) adjustments are not available for financial aid recipients.
+All attempted credits are counted in financial aid satisfactory academic progress. - C. Audited Courses: Audited courses (AU grade) will not be funded by financial aid and are not included in any financial aid satisfactory academic progress measurements. - D. Consortium Credits: Credits for which financial aid is received under a consortium agreement will be included in cumulative GPA, completion percentage, and maximum time frame calculations. - E. College Readiness/Remedial/Developmental Credits: All remedial/developmental courses are included when determining satisfactory academic progress for GPA and completion percentage.
+Up to 30 remedial credits shall be omitted when determining maximum time frame. - F. Repeated Credits: Upon submission of the Repeat Form to the Records Office, only the highest repeated grade will be counted toward the cumulative GPA measurement.
 According to NTC Academic Policy, "program accreditation requirements may impose limits on the number of times a course may be repeated."
 All credits, original and repeated, are included in determining the 67% completion requirement and maximum time frame.
-However, a student may only receive financial aid to repeat a course once when the previous grade is already passing. - G. Transfer Credits: Accepted transfer credits at NTC are included in the maximum time frame calculation.
+However, a student may only receive Federal financial aid to repeat a course once when the previous grade is already passing. - G. Transfer Credits: Accepted transfer credits at NTC are included in the maximum time frame calculation.
 Any credits accepted in transfer at NTC are also counted as credits earned and credits attempted when determining percentage completion.
-Transfer credits are not included in the NTC GPA calculation. - H. Withdrawals: Credits for which a grade of "W" is received are considered attempted credits but not successfully completed credits.
-A grade of "W" does not impact GPA but does negatively impact the cumulative completion percentage and counts toward the maximum time frame.
+Transfer credits are not included in the NTC GPA calculation. - Withdrawals: Credits for which a grade of W, FW, and FN are received are considered attempted credits but not successfully completed credits.
+Grades of W, FW, and FN do not impact GPA but does negatively impact the cumulative completion percentage and counts toward the maximum time frame.